fbpx

-Packing Tips for Nursing Moms
+Best Packing Tips for Nursing Moms on Airplane or Car Trips

 Sharing is caring!

-The first time I ever traveled with a nursing baby was when my family went to Thailand when my son was 6 months old.
-I had no idea what to pack and ended up not packing very smartly.
-I was so pre-occupied with making sure I had all my breast pump parts and extra bottles (which I didn’t use once) that I forgot more important things, like nipple ointment.
-We traveled with a lot of extended family and I didn’t feel comfortable nursing in front of them without a nursing cover or proper nursing clothes (which I didn’t pack) that I ended up sequestered in our room for a lot of the trip.
+I was so preoccupied with making sure I had all my breast pump parts and extra bottles (which I didn’t use once) that I forgot more important things, like nipple ointment.
+We traveled with many extended families, and I didn’t feel comfortable nursing in front of them without a nursing cover or proper nursing clothes (which I didn’t pack).
+I ended up sequestered in our room for a lot of the trip.
 That’s not how I envisioned exploring Thailand.

 Traveling while nursing a baby can be a new experience.
-You may be traveling away from your baby and need to pump on the go or you may be traveling with your baby for the first time.
-There are a lot of items to consider bringing either way. (https://idigtexas.com) I’ve compiled a list of items that are helpful based on my experience traveling with nursing babies.
-(Contains affiliate links.)
+You may be traveling away from your baby and need to pump on the go, or you may be traveling with your baby for the first time.

 Packing List for Nursing Moms

 6. Nursing Cover.
 I like to bring my Covered Goods Multi-use Nursing Cover with me in my diaper bag because I never know where I might end up nursing.
-Plus, it makes a nice layer on a chilly airplane or a quite outfit change to cover up spit up.
+Plus, it makes a nice layer on a chilly airplane or a quiet outfit change to cover up spit up.
 I’ve also used it as an emergency blanket and burp cloth.
 It can also fit over my infant car seat to protect my son from rain and too much sun.

 I hope this list helps get you started when packing for your first trip as a nursing Mom.
 The more trips you take, the more refined your list will be.
 You will also figure out your own must-have products.
 Please comment below with any items I may have missed!